Osnott/comet/README.md

-# comet
+# Comet
-OCR for solving word searches
+A program that uses Tesseract for solving word searches